ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Descriptors (Tags)/Blood.md

   - rules/gameplay/descriptor/designator
   - idea
 ---
-All effects that manipulate or affect the blood of [[../../../World/Creatures/Creatures|creatures]], whatever type they may be.
+All effects that manipulate or affect the blood of [[Creatures|creatures]], whatever type they may be.